 My mum normally looks after my kids during half term, however she wasn’t able to because she was shielding.
 Knowing we would have a childcare problem we used the carer’s policy in the May half-term.
 This allowed us to focus on our family – it was a very special time despite lockdown.
 It made a massive positive impact.

 The carer’s leave was already something available at Fujitsu as part of our aim to be an inclusive workplace.
-However, what the pandemic has shown us is that the standard five days we were previously offering carers were no longer enough for the times we find ourselves in.

 Latest posts by Karen Thomson (see all)